AplaProject/apla-docs-en/introduction/templates.rst

 TxForm
 ==============================
-Функция создает форму для вода данных контракта. Функция имеет именованные параметры, которые выводятся в фигурных кнопках:
+The function creates a form for entering contract data.
+The function has the named parameters, which are displayed in the shape buttons:

-* *Contract* - имя контракта;
+* *Contract* - contract name;;
-* *OnSuccess* - имя страницы, на которую будет осуществлен переход в случае успешного выполнения контракта, и через запятую передаваемые на страницу параметры в формате *var:value*, например,  * OnSuccess: "CompanyDetails, CompanyId:#CompanyId#" *;
+* *OnSuccess* - the name of the page to which the shift will be made in case of successful performance of the contract, and the parameters in the format *var:value* transferred to the page separated by commas, for instance * OnSuccess: "CompanyDetails, CompanyId:#CompanyId#" *;
-* *Silent* - при значении 1 происходит вывод сообщения  об успешной выполнении контракта;
+* *Silent* - in case of value 1 - the message on the successful completion of the contract is displayed;
-* *AutoClose* - при значении 1 происходит автоматическое закрытие сообщения об успешном выполнении контракта.
+* *AutoClose* - in case of value 1 - the message on the successful completion of the contract is automatically closed.

 .. code:: js